-The work of the Nomination Committee ahead of the 2021 AGM
+The work of the Nomination Committee ahead of the 2022 AGM

 The work begins with a review of a checklist detailing all of the duties of the Committee as prescribed by the Swedish Code of Corporate Governance and by the Nomination Committee's Rules of Procedure as adopted by the AGM.
 A timetable is also set for the work.
 A good understanding of Medivir's operations is vital in enabling the members of the Committee to carry out their duties.
 The Chairman of the Board is responsible for the annual appraisal of the work of the Board, including the efforts of the individual Members of the Board.
-In 2020 the Board Members responded to a digital questionnaire and the results were compiled by an external supplier.
-A report based on the results was then jointly discussed at the December Board Meeting, which provided the Board and its Chairperson with a good picture of how the Board can improve its work.
+In 2021 the Board Members responded to a digital questionnaire and the results were compiled by an external supplier.
+A report based on the results was then jointly discussed at the December Board Meeting, which provided the Board and its Chairman with a good picture of how the Board can improve its work.
 The Nomination Committee was also informed of the results of these appraisals, including the appraisal of the Chairman of the Board.
 The Committee interviewed all Board Members as part of the task of evaluating the Board of Directors.
 The Committee is thus able to assess the expertise and experience required for Board Members.
 The Nomination Committee also studied the Group's appraisals of the quality and efficiency of the Auditor's work, including recommendations for auditors and audit fees.
-The Nomination Committee had held four meetings by March 23, 2021.
-The Committee's full proposals for the 2021 AGM were published in conjunction with publication of the notice convening the AGM.
+The Nomination Committee had held six meetings by March 15, 2022.
+The Committee's full proposals for the 2022 AGM were published in conjunction with publication of the notice convening the AGM.

-The composition of the 2020-2021 Nomination Committee was as follows:
+The composition of the 2021-2022 Nomination Committee was as follows:

-- Jan Särlvik, Chairman of the Nomination Committee, and representing Nordea Fonder - Karl Tobieson, representing Linc AB - Bo Öberg, representing the shareholders - Helena Levander, Chairperson of the Board Medivir AB
+- Karl Tobieson, Chairman of the Nomination Committee, and representing Linc AB - · Jan Särlvik, representing Nordea Fonder - Anders Hallberg, representing HealthInvest Partners - · Uli Hacksell, Chairman of the Board Medivir AB